The Lancet July 13, 2019

 Setting

-Population Men and women aged at least 50 years with type 2 diabetes and either previous cardiovascular disease or cardiovascular risk factors.
+Population Men and women aged ≥50 years with type 2 diabetes (baseline HbA1c ≤9.5%) who had either a previous cardiovascular event or multiple cardiovascular risk factors.

-Outcome First occurrence of the composite endpoint of non-fatal myocardial infarction, non-fatal stroke, or cardiovascular death.
+Outcome Time to first occurrence of the composite of non-fatal myocardial infarction, non-fatal stroke, or death from cardiovascular causes (MACE-3).

 Study Limitations